 “This is not a single procedure but rather multiple procedures that culminate in the use of the right ventricle for systemic circulation,” he explains.
 “We believe it is better for these various components of the ventricular switch to be staged into two or three operations rather than all done in a single operation.”
 He adds that the specifics of the staged breakdown of procedures should be left to the surgeon and informed by the child’s development and overall management.

 2) Earlier intervention.
-“As we gain experience, we believe the ventricular switch should be done early in life — ideally before age two years,” Dr. Najm observes.
+“As we gain experience, we believe the ventricular switch should be done early in life — ideally before age 2 years,” Dr. Najm observes.
 “The idea is to set these patients up with an alternative to the univentricular heart at the beginning of their lives and to undertake the ventricular switch as part of the planning for their long-term care.
 The heart that is prepared early in life is apt to fare better than the heart prepared later.”

 He notes, however, that this is currently only a clinical impression that has not been evaluated in clinical trials.
-And he emphasizes that it does not mean the ventricular switch should not be considered later, as four of the five initial patients were well beyond age two and have had positive results thus far.
+And he emphasizes that it does not mean the ventricular switch should not be considered later, as four of the five initial patients were well beyond age 2 years and have had positive results thus far.

 3) Systemic atrioventricular valve ring.
 When the right ventricle becomes the systemic ventricle as a result of the ventricular switch, the atrioventricular valve, which is usually on the right side, may dilate and leak as a result of being pressurized.
 In response, Dr. Najm’s team has begun routinely adding a left atrioventricular valve ring as a prophylactic measure to preserve the competency of the valve.